elgizabbasov/technician-dashboard-demo/README.md

 NOTE: Login functionality temporarily disabled.

 ## Project Structure
-All frontend code is under app/ and all backend code is under the root, technician-dashboard-demo/.
+All frontend code is under `app/` and all backend code is under `root`, `technician-dashboard-demo/`.

 ```
 technician-dashboard-demo/